Program Details.

 Area of Specialization

-Students can freely choose their Area of Specialization courses from a list available in the course catalog.
+Students can choose their Area of Specialization courses freely from a list available in the course catalog.
 The section headlines “Computer and Data Science”, “Mathematics”, “Mechatronics”, “Live Sciences”, “Special Topics”, and “Miscellaneous” as listed in the course catalog are for clarity purposes only.

-Seminars and Practice-Oriented Work
+Seminars and Hands-On Work

 The “Seminar in AI” (3 ECTS credits, 4th semester, Summer Semester) and the “Practical Work in AI” (7.5 ECTS credits, 5th semester, Winter Semester) have been designed to help students prepare to write the required Bachelor’s thesis (6th semester, Summer Semester).
 Students can, however, switch their subject area again, if they wish to.
 Faculty members will offer these courses when supervising undegraduate students.
 Different institutes will offer the courses which students will see in KUSSS as different “group options”.